sile-typesetter/sile/README.md

 * **Arch Linux** packages are available in the [AUR][aur] that can be installed using your prefered package manager (e.g. `yaourt -S sile`).
 Use [sile][aur-rel] for the latest stable release or [sile-git][aur-dev] to build from the latest git commit.

+### For Windows

+There is no installer yet (see #410), but prebuilt Windows binaries may be downloaded from Azure's artifacts menu after selecting the [latest  build][azure].
+For tips to how to build it yourself from source using CMake and Visual Studio, see #567.

 ### From source

 SILE can be downloaded from [its home page][sile], or directly from [the release page][releases].